MarcBruins/TTGSnackbar-Xamarin-iOS/README.md

 # TTGSnackbar-Xamarin-iOS
-A C#/Xamarin based implementation of the Android Snackbar for iOS
+A C#/Xamarin based implementation of the Android Snackbar for iOS.

 ![Screenshot](http://7nj2iz.com1.z0.glb.clouddn.com/TTGSnackbar_8.gif)
 # About